A Systematic Evaluation of Large Language Models for PTSD Severity Estimation: The Role of Contextual Knowledge and Modeling Strategies: Discussion

 Beyond model choice, scale and reasoning configurations, we also explored a wide range of task design decisions, particularly the contextual information provided to the model and the structure of the prediction task itself (Table~\ref{tab:contextual-cues-merged}).
 Certain forms of contextual knowledge reliably improved performance over the no-context baseline, such as the inclusion of subscale definitions and PCL item-level descriptions (see Fig. S5 in the Supplementary Material), which appear to help the model anchor its judgments more accurately.
 Other forms of context, such as study-level descriptions, distributional priors, or the full questionnaire items, showed mixed effects: in some cases they yielded modest gains, while in others they had adverse impact, suggesting that not all auxiliary information is beneficial for LLMs in this setting.

 We also compared two task framings: (a) predicting subscale scores individually and (b) directly predicting the overall PCL score.
-Interestingly, unlike the clinician workflow, which is structured around self-reported subscale scores, LLMs achieved stronger performance when asked to predict the total score directly.
-In addition, post-hoc redistribution and simple ensembling helped further calibrate predictions, reducing variance and improving alignment with self-reported PCL scores.
+Interestingly, unlike the clinician workflow, which is structured around self-reported subscale scores, LLMs achieved stronger performance when asked to predict the total score directly. \revisionpanos{One possible explanation is that the predicted subscales were substantially less intercorrelated than the corresponding self-reported subscales, reaching an average pairwise $r=0.53$ for our best open-source LLM configuration versus $r=0.71$ for the self-reported subscale scores.
+This might suggest that decomposing PTSD severity into multiple symptom dimensions may introduce additional prediction noise that accumulates during score aggregation.
+This result raises broader questions regarding the latent representations learned by LLMs and the clinical constructs they rely upon during prediction.
+We leave further explanation of such differences in model’s assessment behaviors to future work~\cite{ganesan2026word}.}